SSWConsulting/SSW.People.Profiles/Tylah-Kapa/Tylah-Kapa.md

 [[imgBadge]]
 | ![React image badge](../badges/Developer-react.png)

 Tylah is an SSW Software Engineer specialising in developing web applications using .NET Core, ASP.NET Core and EF Core.
-Tylah has experience with a range of modern front-end technologies including Angular, React and Blazor, and has a background in games development with the Unity Engine.
+Tylah has experience with a range of modern front-end technologies including NextJs, Angular and Blazor, and has a background in games development with the Unity Engine.

 Tylah is invested in keeping applications up to date with the latest tech, and applying [Clean Architecture](https://www.ssw.com.au/rules/rules-to-better-clean-architecture) best practices to his work.

+# Community Events

+Tylah strives to be a part of the local and global development community.
+If you keep a keen eye at events such as [DDD Brisbane](https://www.dddbrisbane.com/) or [NDC Sydney](https://ndcsydney.com/), you'll be sure to spot him.

+Check out Tylah's talk on how easy it is to get started with Vercel:

+<iframe width="710" height="400" src="https://www.youtube.com/embed/YqbdwNxA_sI?si=h40LxCwMwZWM4nBH" frameborder="0"></iframe>

 # Internal Projects